cosmos/cosmos-sdk/docs/spec/staking/state.md

 ### Pool

-The pool is a space for all dynamic global state of the Cosmos Hub.
-It tracks information about the total amounts of Atoms in all states, moving Atom inflation information, etc.
+The pool dynamically tracks information about the total amounts of staking tokens and their states (bonded or loose).

  - Pool: `0x01 -> amino(pool)`